boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 # Information Elements for TCP Options {#sec-tcp}

 The definition of the tcpOptions IE is updated in {{?I-D.ietf-opsawg-ipfix-fixes}} to address some of the issues listed in {{sec-tcp-issues}}.
-Because some of these limitations can't be addressed by simple updates to tcpOptions, this section specifies a set of new IEs to address all the tcpOptions IE limitations.
+Because some of these limitations cannot be addressed by simple updates to tcpOptions, this section specifies a set of new IEs to address all the tcpOptions IE limitations.

 ## tcpOptionsFull Information Element {#sec-tcpfull}